tidev/appc-daemon/docs/Appcd/Getting-Started.md

 #### Dependencies

+On client machines, Node.js 4 or newer is required.

-The Appc Daemon requires Node.js 7.6.0 or newer, Gulp 3.9, and Yarn.
+However, developing on the Appc Daemon requires Node.js 7.6.0 or newer, Gulp 3.9, Yarn, and Lerna.

 ##### Node.js